localgovdrupal/docs/docs/src/content/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLibxxY4DUV2pf70Py14VEbOeQUtgPXKAn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Starter pack

-If you'd like something to download and keep handy, there is also a ['Starter pack for content designers' Google doc](https://docs.google.com/document/d/1VL3EHizQMujGPoDjGPq_-FYcCl44vYqmKM9bVV1OQPM/edit?usp=sharing)  that covers most of the basics of creating and managing content.

 ## Drupal terminology

 If you are not familiar with Drupal CMS, here as are some of the most common terms explained.